<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 The U.S. Government Accountability Office’s statement went on to say:

 “The fact that the NIST CSF is seen as a positive addition to existing cybersecurity standards and guidelines and may ultimately be mandated in whole or in part does not undermine the reasonableness of the evaluated strength for By Light’s commitment to voluntarily implementing the framework before the framework becoming mandatory.”
-(Page 8-9)
+(Pages 8-9)

 Are Similar Frameworks Still Worth Implementing Separately?

 While we cybersecurity aficionados cringe at the idea that “frameworks are pretty much the same,” the argument in this case is far from ludicrous.
-Both frameworks were designed by NIST, but for different audiences.
+Both frameworks were designed by NIST but for different audiences.
 RMF is mandatory for the federal government, and CSF is optional for the private sector.
 Both are typically fulfilled with controls from the same NIST 800-53 catalog.
-In the losing company’s words, “Given how complete the DoD RMF already is, the CSF may have little to add when it is ultimately incorporated.”
+In the closing company’s words, “Given how complete the DoD RMF already is, the CSF may have little to add when it is ultimately incorporated.”
 (Page 8)

-This means the U.S. Government, at least when awarding contracts, considers each cybersecurity framework, even those which are similar, as “distinct” and “complementary.”
+This means the U.S. Government, at least when awarding contracts, considers each cybersecurity framework, even those that are similar, as “distinct” and “complementary.”
 That suggests companies should implement multiple cybersecurity frameworks in order to gain an advantage in bidding on U.S. Government contracts.

 How to crosswalk from one framework to another